kokhong20/Mobile-Localization/README.md

 # Mobile-Localization

-1. Only file owner can export the spreadsheet as xml/strings file, so if you don't have the ownership, just make a copy of the spreadsheet to your Google Drive and then execute the export function.
+1. Create a spreadsheet *Only file owner can export the spreadsheet as xml/strings file, so please make sure you have the permission.*

-2. In order to export the xml/strings object, do freeze the first row(select first row, then View -> Freeze -> 1 row)
+2. Open Tools->Script editor and create three files: Index.html, Javascript.html, and SEED_script.gs

+3. Copy and paste codes from those three files from this git repo

+4. Save all in the Google Spreadsheet Script Editor

+5. Go back to the spreadsheet and refresh

+6. You should be able to see a Localization option in the menu bar, click it

-3. Select the rows you want to use as string name and value respectively.
+7. Select the platform and language

-4. You can also select the range you want to export before you trigger the export function.
+8. Click refresh in the dialog to see the updated result *xml/strings files are generated in the same folder at the same time*